 Try these tips to boost your sexual pleasure:

-- Go for more glide.
+Go for more glide.
 Use a lubricant before and after sex to ease pain due to dryness.
-For good glide that's not sticky, look for a water-based lubricant, sold over the counter.
+Silicone and water-based products are both sold over the counter.
 If one brand bothers your skin, try others.

 Moisturize.
 A vaginal moisturizer can ease dryness over the long term.
 Use it routinely, not just before sex.

 Make time for foreplay.
 Spending more time getting aroused makes you wetter.
 Don't focus just on The Big Act.
 Take time to caress, have oral sex, or try varied positions.
 Talk to your partner about what feels good and what doesn't.